Pontiac G6 Insurance Rates

 Wyoming | $810 | -$98 | -10.8% |

-Using high physical damage deductibles could cut prices by as much as $200 every year, whereas increasing liability limits will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $407 extra every 12 months.
+Opting for high physical damage deductibles could save up to $200 each year, whereas increasing liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $407 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |